 - gross foreign investment income

 - taxable capital gains not eligible for the exemption on taxable capital gains

 - benefits received as a shareholder of a corporation

 - accumulated income of a life insurance policy

 However, income from the rental of property won’t be considered as investment income for these purposes.

 Calculation of deductible investment expenses for a taxation year

-Lastly, an individual may claim in calculating his income, for the taxation year during which he died and for the preceding taxation year, the investment expenses not deducted because of the application of this measure and for which he did not claim a deduction in the calculation of his income for another taxation year.
+Lastly, in calculating income for deceased individuals in the year of death and for the preceding taxation year, a liquidator may claim the investment expenses not deducted and for which a deduction wasn’t claimed in the calculation of income for another taxation year.

 Remember, these rules only apply to Quebec income tax returns for individuals and trusts, not corporations, and are separate from the federal income tax rules.
 For more information on the federal rules for investment fee deductibility see, “Deductibility of investment management fees.”
 Read “Tax deductibility of interest on an investment loan” for the federal interest deductibility rules related to loans used to purchase investments.